 Entertainment has changed more in the last 10 years, than in the previous 100 years.
-The rise of cloud, mobile, and streaming technologies have introduced both new challenges and opportunities.
+The rise of cloud, mobile, and streaming technologies create data challenges at a gigantic scale for both content creation and content consumption.

 The complete list of publications is available here